Tecnology73/TecLangv3/README.md

     // Iterate over a range of numbers.
     // Step/As can be in either order and are both optional.
     // If step is excluded, it defaults to 1.
-    // If as is excluded, it default to 'it'. for 0..10 as num step 1 {
+    // If as is excluded, it defaults to 'it'. for 0..10 as num step 1 {
-        // The iterator is named 'it' by default. printf("i = %d", num)
+        printf("i = %d", num)

         if (num % 2 == 0) {
             pritf("it is even")
         } else {
             pritf("it is odd")
         }
     }

     // Create a new user.
     user = new User()
     // user.age = 42 // Error: `age` is marked as private.
     user.favoriteColor = Color::Red

     // Parentheses & braces are optional.
     if user.getAge() < 21
         return -1
     else
         printf("Age check passed.")

     // Call custom constructor.
     userB = new User(Color::Green)

     // Call assignment constructor.
     userC = new User {
         age = 42 // Valid assignment because it's inside the constructor call. favoriteColor = Color::Blue
     }

     // "switch" like functionality.
 Simpler than a chain of if/else statements. return when user.favoriteColor {
         Color.Red -> 0